-- if you have opted-in to receive our e-mail newsletter, we may send you periodic e-mails. if you would no longer like to receive promotional e-mail from us, please refer to the “How can you opt-out, remove or modify information you have provided to us?” section below.
-If you have not opted-in to receive e-mail newsletters, you will not receive these e-mails; and
+- to send to you periodic e-mails, containing industry knowledge and news, technology updates and promotional information regarding our services, new products, training courses, events or market research.
+If you would no longer like to receive promotional e-mail from us, please refer to the “How can you opt-out, remove or modify information you have provided to us?” section below.

 Automated technologies or interactions.
 As you interact with our Website, we may automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, server logs and other similar technologies.
 We may also receive technical data about you if you visit other websites employing our cookies.

 Third parties or publicly available sources.
 We shall contract with third parties to supply our Services to you on our behalf.
 These include our partners, search engine facilities, advertising and marketing.
 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under the law.

 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 Where vendor software evaluations have been requested, we will share your personal information with said vendor in order to set up your trial licence with the vendor.